xavierchen0/smu-fbs-auto-booker/README.md

 - Cron jobs

 # Installation
-1. Ensure you have NodeJS installed [link to installation guide](https://nodejs.org/en/download/)
+1. Ensure you have NodeJS installed [link to installation guide](https://nodejs.org/en/download/).
-2. Clone the repo to local
+2. Clone the repo to local.
-3. `cd` to root directory
+3. `cd` to root directory.
-4. run `npm install`
+4. run `npm install`.

 # Usage
-To run the script, just run at the root directory
+To run the script, just run at the root directory.

 ```bash
 node --env-file=.env main.js
 ```

 # How does it work?
-1. The tool launches a profileless browser and logs you in via SMU login page
+1. The tool launches a profileless browser and logs you in via SMU login page.
     - The FBS site would either redirect you to log in directly via SMU login page, or redirect you to an intermediate page asking you to open your Microsoft Authenticator app and enter the code displayed on the web page in the app itself.
     - If you are redirected to the latter, this tool will automatically select the option to log you in via SMU login page.
     - Support for Microsoft's Time-based One-Time Password (TOTP) is not supported yet, but if there is demand for it, I can implement it using the npm package `otpauth` and with some simple Microsoft Authenticator setup.